JillFerence/Library-Management-System/README.md

 # Library Management System
 ## Description
-This project focused on implementing a library management system using Python and SQL to handle various library functions such as member login, searching for books, borrowing books, returning books, and managing penalties.
+A library management system built with Python to handle various library functions.
+SQL is used to handle all essential database operations, including member login authentication, searching for books, borrowing books, returning books, tracking due dates, and managing penalties.
+The database is structured and maintained using SQL to ensure efficient data retrieval and storage, ensuring that the system operates smoothly and handles large datasets effectively.

 ### Group Work Breakdown
 Our team divided the project into five main sections based on task size and complexity: